 No goal.
 The puck entered the net as a result of contact by the offending team.
+Interpretation 11 Rule 4.15 (b)

 A delayed penalty is signaled against a player of Team A. Team B pulls its goaltender in favour of an extra attacker.
 As a player of Team B skates in front of their net with the puck, they are stick-checked by a player of Team A and the puck enters the goal.
 Is the goal allowed?